4. Commonly Used Classes in the Java

 We want to add the following constructor to the filetovector class:

-// creates an array containing the lines from the text file filename
+// creates a vector with the lines in the nomFichier text file

-// the lines consist of fields separated by separator
+// lines are made up of fields separated by separators

-// if separator=null, the line consists of a single field
+// if separator=null, the line forms a single field

-// if desiredFields = null or empty, all fields are taken
+// if sChampsvoulus=null or empty, all fields are taken

 // if strict=true, all desired fields must be present

-// if this is not the case, the row is not stored and its index
+// if this is not the case, the line is not stored and its index

-// as well as lines starting with commentTag if commentTag != null
+// as well as lines beginning with tagCommentaire if tagCommentaire != null

 The list of indexes for the required fields is now in a string (String) instead of an array of integers.